wanhuz/eshop-notifier/README.md

 For this application to work, you need have a gmail account to send email from.

 Then create two file:
-- env.txt : used to store sensitive information such as your gmail username, password and sender email address, as well as extra settings.
+- env.txt : used to store sensitive information such as your gmail username, password and receiver email address, as well as extra settings.
 See example/env_template.txt.
 - watchlist.txt : used to add or remove game that you want to be notitified.
 See example/watchlist_template.txt.

 ### Running with Docker Compose (Recommended)